Bug!: Plot

-Release
+Development and release

+Sega of America contracted Realtime Associates to create a Sonic the Hedgehog game for the Sega Saturn's North American launch.
+When Sega of Japan rejected the use of Sonic, the Bug character, originally from a shelved Sega Genesis game, was chosen instead.
+Bug! was conceptualized as one of three candidates for mascots for Sega's upcoming Sega Saturn console in 1994.
+The other candidates were 2.5D platformers Clockwork Knight (which came out shortly before Bug! at the Saturn's North American launch) and Astal, which was released later in 1995.
+Realtime Associates developed the game using Silicon Graphics workstations, which were then used to pre-render the game's characters and then convert them into sprites – in similar vein to the process used in Donkey Kong Country.
+According to producer Steve Apour: "Once we were working on Bug!, we'd meet twice a week to talk about gameplay, just to plow through it and decide what the system could do.
+Some ideas we weren't able to include, such as the 'wait animation' where Bug was going to leap up and come down right in your face."

 Bug! was one of the earliest examples of a 3D platforming game.
 It was also the first platform game to be released on the Saturn in Europe.
 By the end of 1995, 150,000 copies of Bug! had been sold in the United States, making it the second most popular Saturn game behind Daytona USA.
 In Europe, "BUG!" was the number one CD game for all platforms (including PC) for two straight weeks.
 According to Sega, discussions were underway for an animated TV series, though this never materialized.
 Alliance Communications and animation studio Mainframe Entertainment planned to produce 13 half-hour time slot episodes for the TV series, each of which would consist of three standalone comedic shorts.
 A sequel, Bug Too!, was released for the Saturn in 1996.

-Development

-Sega of America contracted Realtime Associates to create a Sonic the Hedgehog game for the Sega Saturn's North American launch.
-When Sega of Japan rejected the use of Sonic, the Bug character, originally from a shelved Sega Genesis game, was chosen instead.
-Bug! was conceptualized as one of three candidates for mascots for Sega's upcoming Sega Saturn console in 1994.
-The other candidates were 2.5D platformers Clockwork Knight (which came out shortly before Bug! at the Saturn's North American launch) and Astal, which was released later in 1995.
-Realtime Associates developed the game using Silicon Graphics workstations, which were then used to pre-render the game's characters and then convert them into sprites – in similar vein to the process used in Donkey Kong Country.

-According to producer Steve Apour: "Once we were working on Bug!, we'd meet twice a week to talk about gameplay, just to plow through it and decide what the system could do.
-Some ideas we weren't able to include, such as the 'wait animation' where Bug was going to leap up and come down right in your face."